 Checking blood glucose levels requires a blood glucose monitor and finger pricking device.
-Most students should be able to perform BG checks independently.
+Most students should be able to perform BGL checks independently.

-Student’s Diabetes Management Plans should state monitoring times and the response to the BGL, as well as the method of relaying information about any changes in blood glucose levels.
+A student’s Diabetes Management Plan should state monitoring times and the response to the BGL, as well as the method of relaying information about any changes in blood glucose levels.
 Depending on the student’s age, a communication book can be used to provide information about the student’s change in BGLs between parents/carers and the school.

 Checking of BGL occurs at least four times a day to evaluate the insulin dose.
 Some of these checks will need to be done at school.

 Most students can adequately manage their own BGL monitoring, however each case must be assessed individually and younger children will need some assistance or supervision.

 Glucagon should not be necessary to administer in the day-to-day school context except under certain pre-arranged circumstances.
 This is why it does not appear in the Diabetes Action and Management Plans.